astronomer/docs/learn/airflow-kafka.md

 ## Step 4: Create a listener DAG

-A common use case is to run a downstream task when a specific message appears in your Kafka topic.
+A common Airflow use case is to run a downstream task when a specific message appears in your Kafka topic.
 The AwaitMessageTriggerFunctionSensor is a [deferrable operator](deferrable-operators.md) that will listen to your Kafka topic for a message that fulfills specific criteria.

 1. Create a new file in your `dags` folder called `listen_to_the_stream.py`.